 Learn more: Which Germs in Your Daily Life Matter?

 Germs on technology devices and elsewhere have opened up a new market of products to kill germs and protect you in the process.
-It’s obviously difficult to clean your laptop or tablet with bleach or alcohol, but new products are emerging like washable screen protectors and disposable covers that enclose the entire device.
-These may be particularly useful in healthcare environments, where there is a huge potential for pathogens to easily get from workers’ hands to tablets or computers.
+It’s difficult to clean your laptop or tablet with bleach or alcohol, but new products are emerging like washable screen protectors and disposable covers that enclose the entire device.
+These may be particularly useful in healthcare environments, where there is a huge potential for pathogens to easily travel from workers’ hands to tablets or computers.

-What might be slightly more problematic at our airport terminal is that, unless you carried a miniature hand sanitizer bottle with less than four ounces of fluid, the sanitizer is probably in your medicine bag, being loaded on the plane.
+What might be slightly more problematic at the airport terminal is that, unless you carried a miniature hand sanitizer bottle with less than four ounces of fluid, the sanitizer is probably in your medicine bag, being loaded on the plane.

 Speaking of touchscreens, one research project found thousands of bacteria on the Amtrak touchscreen at the train station.
 Since most germs were nonpathogenic staphylococci from the skin, you can take some partial reassurance.
 But you should figure out your own strategy for touchscreens, including grocery stores, ATMs, ticket kiosks, and airport check-ins.